-In the last several email newsletters, we’ve been letting you know that we have been working on getting automatic updates back up & running.
+In the last several email newsletters, we’ve been letting you know that we have been working on getting Microsoft Outlook automatic updates turned on and running.
 This is one of our 2020 goals, and we continuing towards reaching it.

 Previous to today, if you tried to check for updates by clicking on the About button in the Configuration window, it would always respond with “You are using the most current version and there are no new upgrades“.
 In addition, the checkbox to occasionally check for updates was disabled and set to the off position.
 This was done to prevent people from getting versions before they were ready (for instance, getting a version that was designed for Outlook 2016 while still running Outlook 2010).